Coaches

 Levels of Triathlon Officials

-• Provincial Governing Board (PGB) Level 1 & 2: these levels are novice and local event officials working at provincial races
+• Provincial Technical Official (PTO) Level I and II: these levels are novice and local event officials working at provincial races.

-• PGB Level 3/National Technical Official (NTO): these levels are provincial and national championship event officials and are recognized as an ITU Level 1 Official.
+• National Technical Official (NTO): these levels are provincial and national championship event officials and are recognized as an ITU Level 1 Official.

-• ITU Level 2 – Continental Technical Official (CTO) & ITU Level 3– International Technical Official (ITO): these levels are required for major international events including Pan Am Games, Commonwealth Games, the Olympics and Para-Olympic Games.
+• Continental Technical Official (CTO) & International Technical Official (ITO): these levels are required for major international events including Pan Am Games, Commonwealth Games, the Olympics and Para-Olympic Games.

-New 2025 Training and Development: Call for Volunteers to Serve as Officials and Community Coaches
+Call for Volunteers to Serve as Provincial Technical Officials and Trained Triathlon Community Coaches

 Tri Sask is recruiting triathlon officials and community coaches for the 2025 Season.
-If officiating and coaching in your community interests you, please send us an expression of interest email (executivedirector@triathlonsaskatchewan.org) and we will get back to you!
+If officiating and coaching in your community interests you, please send us an expression of interest email (executivedirector@triathlonsaskatchewan.org) and we will work with you to get trained and placed in a local event and/or community program.

 Olympic